fezhull/Kebu-App-Implementing-API-Endpoints/README.md

   "deviceId": null,

   "category": "CLIENT"

 }

-##Response:
+## Response:

 {

   "access_token": "eyJhbGciOiJSUzI1NiIsInR5cCIgOiAiSldUIiwia2lkIiA6ICJlU002a...FZbGdjIn09",

   "refresh_token": "eyJhbGciOiJIUzUxMiIsInR5cCIgOiAiSldUIiwia2lkIiA6ICI4YTNiNzYyNi00ZjYyLTQwOWMtYWY2Ni03NGFjMWVhYThhYmIifQ"

 }

-##2.
-POST /api/account/v2/token/refresh
+## 2. POST /api/account/v2/token/refresh
-#Description:
+## Description:
 This endpoint allows users to refresh their access token using the provided refresh token.
 It also requires a category (e.g., CLIENT).

-##Request Body:
+## Request Body:

 {

   "refreshToken": "eyJhbGciOiJIUzUxMiIsInR5cCIgOiAiSldUIiwia2lkIiA6ICI4YTNiNzYyNi00ZjYyLTQwOWMtYWY2Ni03NGFjMWVhYThhYmIifQ",

   "category": "CLIENT"

 }

-##Response:
+## Response:
 {

   "access_token": "eyJhbGciOiJSUzI1NiIsInR5cCIgOiAiSldUIiwia2lkIiA6ICJlU002a...FZbGdjIn09",

   "refresh_token": "eyJhbGciOiJIUzUxMiIsInR5cCIgOiAiSldUIiwia2lkIiA6ICI4YTNiNzYyNi00ZjYyLTQwOWMtYWY2Ni03NGFjMWVhYThhYmIifQ"

 }

-##To clarify the documentation for your API endpoints and improve its structure, I'll rewrite it more clearly while keeping all the essential details intact.
+## To clarify the documentation for your API endpoints and improve its structure, I'll rewrite it more clearly while keeping all the essential details intact.
 Here’s how the documentation for these endpoints can be organized:

-##1.
-POST /api/account/v2/auth/token
+## 1. POST /api/account/v2/auth/token
-##Description:
+## Description:
-##This endpoint allows users to obtain an authentication token by providing their username, password, and category (e.g., CLIENT).
+## This endpoint allows users to obtain an authentication token by providing their username, password, and category (e.g., CLIENT).

-##Request Body:
+## Request Body:

-json

 {

   "username": "0111483335",

   "password": "perminus12",